Jahia/widen-asset-picker/README.md

     ![][002]

-2. When user clicks the **Media Content** field, the picker component of the React application is launched into a modal.
+1. When user clicks the **Media Content** field, the picker component of the React application is launched into a modal.
     By default, the lazy-loading is set to false, and the application executes an AJAX call to the widen API endpoint to populate the picker.
 For more details see [the Widen Picker][picker.md] section.

     > The picker uses the Widen API: [Assets - List by search query][widenAPI:AssetByQuery].

-3. The Widen endpoint returns a JSON file uses by the app to render the search contents.
+1. The Widen endpoint returns a JSON file used by the app to render the search contents.
 The user can refine the search or select a Widen asset.

     ![][0041]

-4. When the user saves their choice from the picker, a content path is created.
-This path is built with the value of the properties `mount.j_path`, `mount.j_nodename` and the `id` of the Widen asset.
+1. When the user saves their choice from the picker, a content path is created.
+This path is built with the value of the properties `mount.j_path`, `mount.j_nodename`, and the `id` of the Widen asset.

     jContent cannot use this path directly as it expects to receive a node id.
-    Thus, the picker executes a GraphQL call to create the node and get its id back.
+    Therefore, the picker executes a GraphQL call to create the node and get its id back.
     During this call, the path is resolved and mapped to a Jahia node with the help of the `Widen Provider`.

-5. If the selected asset is not in the jContent cache, the provider calls the Widen API endpoint to get the relevant properties about the selected asset.
+1. If the selected asset is not in the jContent cache, the provider calls the Widen API endpoint to get the relevant properties about the selected asset.
 For more details, see [the Widen Provider][provider.md] section.

     > The provider uses the Widen API: [Assets - Retrieve by id][widenAPI:AssetById].

-6. The JSON response returned by the API is mapped to a Jahia node and cached into an Ehcache instance named `cacheWiden`.
+1. The JSON response returned by the API is mapped to a Jahia node and cached into an Ehcache instance named `cacheWiden`.
     By default, the cache is configured to keep the content for a maximum of 8 hours and to drop the content if it is idle for more than 1 hour.

-7. If the path provided in step 4 is correct, the provider return a Jahia reference node, and the user can save their `Widen Reference` content.
+1. If the path provided in step 4 is correct, the provider return a Jahia reference node, and the user can save their `Widen Reference` content.

     ![][005]

-8. The content can be used by a jContent Page.
+1. The content can be used by a jContent Page.
 This module provides jContent views for different type of widen assets (for example images and videos).

-9. The jContent views use the widen CDN URL (aka *embeds.templated.url* property) to get and render the content in a webpage.
+1. The jContent views use the widen CDN URL (aka *embeds.templated.url* property) to get and render the content in a webpage.
 The Widen CDN improves performance when assets load and allows Widen to collect statistics.

-10. The Widen asset is rendered into the website.
+1. The Widen asset is rendered into the website.

     ![][0061]
     > you can select the view of the content in reference.